aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

   use pipe_so_target_reference instead.

 * ``set_stream_output_targets`` binds stream output targets.
-The parameter append_bitmask is a bitmask, where the i-th bit specifies whether new primitives should be appended to the i-th buffer (writing starts at the internal offset), or whether writing should start at the beginning (the internal offset is effectively set to 0).
+The parameter offset is an array which specifies the internal offset of the buffer.
+The internal offset is, besides writing, used for reading the data during the draw_auto stage, i.e. it specifies how much data there is in the buffer for the purposes of the draw_auto stage. -1 means the buffer should be appended to, and everything else sets the internal offset.

 NOTE: The currently-bound vertex or geometry shader must be compiled with the properly-filled-in structure pipe_stream_output_info describing which